-In addition to the teaching and learning students can expect to receive, the School of Informatics supports its students in a range of activities aimed to augment the student experience alongside work of other areas of the University, including EUSA.
+In addition to the teaching and learning students can expect to receive, the School of Informatics aims to support its students in a range of activities similar to those provided by other areas of the University, including EUSA.
+Such activities will augment student experience and ensure that our student opportunities are distinctive.

 Key information for studying and supporting study